 You have to know what you want so that you can see when you're not getting it.
 You have to know your values so you can see when others don't have them.

 Sometimes it's hard to tell if we're doing something because we truly want to, or because we're being influenced by our peers.
 A helpful way to sort this out is through a simple writing exercise.
 You can do this any way you like, on your computer or on a note pad.
-I did the exercise myself to see what I could learn, and made it look pretty although that's by no means the point here.

 What's important is that you start writing about the person you want to be and the future you want to have.
 Here are the most important questions to answer: